kaleidawave/ezno/checker/specification/specification.md

 }
 ```

-> TODO `any` should be parameter name

-- Cannot return asserts any is string because the function is expected to return asserts any is number
+- Cannot return asserts param is string because the function is expected to return asserts param is number

 #### External predicate